seanorama/masterclass/security-advanced/README.md

 ```
 - We have successfully created a table called 'sales' in HBase and setup authorization policies to ensure only sales users have access to the table

-- This shows how you can interact with Hadoop components on kerborized cluster and use Ranger to manage authorization policies and audits
+- This shows how you can interact with Hadoop components on kerberized cluster and use Ranger to manage authorization policies and audits

 - At this point your Silk/Banana audit dashboard should show audit data from multiple Hadoop components e.g. http://54.68.246.157:6083/solr/banana/index.html#/dashboard